 Follow Eitaro on Twitter @eightarrow

-Todd Sugiyama a Hawaiian Island native who moved to New York City over 13 years ago to pursue his career in online design and technology, which is also the field that he currently works in.
+Todd Sugiyama is a Hawaiian Island native who moved to New York City over 13 years ago to pursue his career in online design and technology, which is also the field that he currently works in.
 He has been practicing Shinnyo Buddhism and meditation for over 17 years, and is a meditation guide at the Shinnyo-en Temple in White Plains, New York as well as offering Shinnyo Guided Meditation at The Shinnyo Center.

 As a creative person from Honolulu, Todd is constantly trying to find the balance between living amongst the chaos of New York while trying to maintain a peaceful existence, inside and out.
 With New York City as the backdrop for inspiration, Todd draws from life’s experiences to come up with creative solutions for anything he is pursuing at the moment, including meditation.

-His other interest include surfing (in NY), cooking, biking, yoga and anything technology related.
+His other interests include surfing (in NY), cooking, biking, yoga and anything technology related.

 “Our minds, for the most part, are beyond our capacity to control.
 Meditation is like a GPS for the mind, helping us to navigate our complex nature and live together with it in peace.”